JAGarza-Venegas/RepData_PeerAssessment1/PA1_template.md

 Now, we make a plot with two panels to show the time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.

+To that end, we can group the data set for each `daytype` weekdays and for weekenddays and bind rows after that.

 ```r
 newIntervals <- group_by(newdf, interval)